 You’ll be hard-pressed to find anyone who hasn’t heard of or at least seen the Our Place Always Pan.
 The multi-purpose pan pretty much does it all (fry, steam, sauté) and looks good while doing it.
 The brand’s mission is “connections made across the kitchen table” with functional, but pretty stylish kitchen gear.
-In addition to the cult-following pan, there are also plates, bowls, and even a few add-on accessories for the cookware.
+In addition to the cult-following pan, there are also plates, bowls, and even a few add-on accessories for the nonstick cookware.

 The Black Home

 Don’t let the name fool you.
 The Black Home doesn’t just feature black-hue products, but it’s definitely a color that creator and designer Neffi Walker gravitates towards.
 You’ll find wallpaper that’s great for a statement wall, candles with names like Aphrodite, Noir, and Goddess, and even gold and matte black silverware.
 Walker even offers ebooks on home design for anyone who wants to learn essential tips and tricks to make a house feel like a home.